 What is Project 500?

-Project 500 is a DC based training program to help historically marginalized businesses scale in terms of revenue, staff and investment retained.
+Project 500 is a skills building and business development program created to help diverse business owners scale in terms of revenue, staff and investment retained.
 Our goal is to recruit and retain up to 500 businesses to receive hands on training, capacity building, mentoring and networking to advance the economic success of their businesses and their communities.

 How much does Project 500 cost?